-Upon graduating, I embarked on a tour of the world, searching for pragmatic utopians, exploring ecovillages, and thankfully re-connecting with the infinite potential that lies within all of us.
+Upon graduating, I embarked on a tour of the world, connecting with pragmatic utopians, visiting ecovillages, and - thank God - re-connecting with the divine energy that rests within all of us.

 At the same time, I was running an education business I had co-founded with my brother.
 First we delivered workshops around the world and seemed to inspire hundreds of students.
-Then we tried to create a new kind of university, and we failed.
+Then we tried to create a new kind of university, which didn’t work out.

-At that point, I got a job as a community organiser working with refugees, became the first Ambassador for Democracy Earth, gave this TEDx talk envisaging a future world democracy, and ran an election campaign locally, which we lost.
+At that point, I trained as a community organiser working with refugees, became the first Ambassador for Democracy Earth, gave this TEDx talk envisaging a future world democracy, and ran an election campaign in my hometown.
 I learned a lot from all this.

 Now, after writing a personal statement explaining my deepest intention to live a life ‘ruled by love’ (which can be read here), I’m starting a family, moving out of the city, and pledging to take a range of nonviolent direct actions touching upon the environment, the economy, politics and the personal, including helping to build MakeSoil.org - a global movement focused on helping more people to make better soil.